 - 1. Click the Projects button and choose a previous project.
 When choosing a project from the Projects popup menu it will be opened in place of the current project, thus acting as a fast project switcher.
 Hold Option when choosing a project to open it in a separate tab within the current project window. - 2.
-Choose File > Open menu to see the standard Open dialog.
-The project will be opened into a new tab or window depending on your System Preferences > General > "Prefer tabs when opening projects" setting. - 3.
-Choose File > Open Recent to instantly choose a recently-opened project.
-The project will be opened into a new tab or window depending on your System Preferences > General > "Prefer tabs when opening projects" setting.
+Choose the File > Open menu item to see the standard Open dialog.
+The project will be opened into a new tab or window depending on your System Settings > General > "Prefer tabs when opening projects" setting. - 3.
+Choose the File > Open Recent menu to instantly choose a recently-opened project.
+The project will be opened into a new tab or window depending on your System Settings > General > "Prefer tabs when opening projects" setting.

-4. Choose File > Open From Gallery or click the Projects toolbar button to see Curio's Open Project Gallery, which is explained in detail below.
-The project will be opened into a new tab or window depending on your System Preferences > General > "Prefer tabs when opening projects" setting.
+4. Choose the File > Open From Gallery menu item or click the Projects toolbar button to see Curio's Open Project Gallery, which is explained in detail below.
+The project will be opened into a new tab or window depending on your System Settings > General > "Prefer tabs when opening projects" setting.